-All Muslims in Egypt are celebrating by the 27th of Ragab which is called "Laylat El-Esraa & Miraj" the day that Prophet Muhammad is believed to have ascended to heaven.
-It is a national holiday in Egypt and in all the Muslim countries.
+All Muslims in Egypt are celebrating the 27th of Ragab which is called "Laylat El-Esraa & Miraj" the day that Prophet Muhammad is believed to have ascended to heaven.
+It is a national holiday in Egypt and in all Muslim countries.

 It's a special night that the prophet Mohamed has mentioned in his Hadith and people are celebrating by reading a part of the holy book Quraan but it's not one of the holidays in Egypt.

 The holier or happier days in Egypt are the heavenly days of Ramadan when the grace of God shines on every soul in Egypt with joy, relief, and bliss.
-The Ramadan on season 2021-2022 is expected to be truly magical after a period of lockdowns and fears of the 2019 pandemic, so get ready for a tour around a true slice of magic.
+The Ramadan season 2022 is expected to be truly magical after a period of lockdowns and fears of the 2019 pandemic, so get ready for a tour around a true slice of magic.
 During the month of Ramadan, Muslims refrain from eating, drinking, smoking, and sexual activity between sunrise and sunset every day for thirty days.
 People join with their families to break the fast with gigantic feasts called ‘Iftar’.
-The first item traditionally consumed being dates.
-To ensure energy levels are maintained throughout the day, Muslims will also wake up early at dawn before sunrise to once again fuel their bodies with food & water before the fasting begins this meal is called Suhor.
+The first item traditionally consumed dates.
+To ensure energy levels are maintained throughout the day, Muslims will also wake up early at dawn before sunrise to once again fuel their bodies with food & water before fasting begins this meal is called Suhor.

 The first day after the holy month of Ramadan called Shawal which is the 10th month of the Islamic Calendar (from 1st to 3rd of Shawal) begins a three- or four-day holiday in Egypt called Eid al-Fitr.
 After the final fast-breaking (Iftar), people often celebrate all day and night with their friends, families, and loved ones.
-The next day everyone puts on new clothes to join street festivities with small fairs and open markets while families and friends get together to exchange gifts and sweets; most Egyptian are making this sweet at home.
-Muslim holidays are not on fixed dates because they are on the geogerian and lunar calendar.
+The next day everyone puts on new clothes to join street festivities with small fairs and open markets while families and friends get together to exchange gifts and sweets; most Egyptian are making these sweets at home.
+Muslim holidays are not on fixed dates because they are on the geogerian and lunar calendars.

 Dhuʻl-Hijjah is the 12th month of the Islamic Calendar.
 It’s called when people perform their Holly Visit to Mecca for Al Hag.
 Egyptians are fasting on that day and it’s a holiday in Egypt.

-From 10th to 13th Zo Al Haga Feast of the Sacrifice which honors the willingness of Prophet Ibrahim to sacrifice his son, as an act of obedience to Allah's (God) command.
+From 10th to 13th Zo Al Haga Feast of the Sacrifice honors the willingness of Prophet Ibrahim to sacrifice his son, as an act of obedience to Allah's (God) command.
 Before Ibrahim sacrificed his son, God provided a male animal to sacrifice instead.
 In commemoration of this, an animal is sacrificed and divided into three parts: one-third of the share is given to the poor and needy, another third is given to relatives, friends, and neighbors, and the remaining third is retained by the family.

-January 7 the birth of Jesus Christ according to Coptic Calendar and most Egyptians regardless of religion join in the festivities, especially in Cairo and other Coptic regions.
+January 7 the birth of Jesus Christ according to the Coptic Calendar and most Egyptians regardless of religion join in the festivities, especially in Cairo and other Coptic regions.
 The week before Christmas, homes, and businesses are decked out with colorful lights and decorations, and there are manger scenes and special holiday bazaars in the streets.
-Following the midnight mass on Christmas Eve, people gather to celebrate and eat a traditional dish of rice, garlic and meat soup called Fata.
+Following the midnight mass on Christmas Eve, people gather to celebrate and eat a traditional dish of rice, garlic, and meat soup called Fata.

-The Easter festival is large family dinners are served to break the long period of fasting.
+Coptic believers hold an Easter vigil until dawn on Easter Morning.
+This is known as “The Great Vigil” and the ceremonies will involve a Resurrection play that centers on both the Resurrection and the Ascension.
+In the beginning, Heaven’s gates are shown shut tight and the room is kept dark to symbolize humanity’s fall into sin.
+The Easter festival is large family dinners that are served to break the long period of fasting.
 Fish, meat, eggs, cookies, biscuits, and “Fatteh” a dish with rice and other ingredients laid on top of a crispy flatbread, are common cuisine choices.
 New clothes are also bought and worn as Coptic Christians visit family members and friends at their houses.

 The following holidays in Egypt are celebrated across the country, where government offices and ministries are closed.